 Take note that these short answers are about getting to know you personally, not your collection of accomplishments.
 Ross values community engagement, interpersonal communication, and teamwork skills.
 The admissions committee says clearly: “The most interesting and insightful responses to these prompts remain when applicants share personal examples.”

-The first open-ended prompt allows you to talk about something you feel proud of—a personal quality, or an experience.
-For the next prompt, you could describe when you made a difference to an organization, person, or advanced a cause important to you.
+The first open-ended prompt allows you to talk about something you feel proud of—a personal quality or experience.
+For the next prompt, you could describe when you made a difference to an organization or person, or advanced an important cause.

 Finally, the last prompt is about how you are unique.
 Consider what sets you apart from others and what unique qualities you will bring to Ross.